 Pin Туре Function CK, CK Input The system clock input.
-All inputs except DQs and DMs are sampled on the rising edge of CK. СКЕ Input Activates the CK signal when high and deactivates the CK signal when low, thereby initiates either the Power Down mode, or the Self Refresh mode.
+All inputs except DQs and DMs are sampled on the rising edge of CK.
+CKE Input Activates the CK signal when high and deactivates the CK signal when low, thereby initiates either the Power Down mode, or the Self Refresh mode.
 CS Input CS enables the command decoder when low and disables the command decoder when high.
 When the command decoder is disabled, new commands are ignored but previous operations continue.
-RAS, CAS, WE Input When sampled at the positive rising edge of the clock, $\overline{CAS}$ , $\overline{RAS}$ , and $\overline{WE}$ define the command to be executed by the SDRAM.
-A0 - A14 Input During a Bank Activate command cycle, A0-A14 defines the row address (RA0-RA14) when sampled at the rising clock edge for x8.
-During a Read or Write command cycle, A0-An defines the column address (CA0-CAn) when sampled at the rising clock edge.CAn depends on the SDRAM organization: 256M x 8 DDR CAn = CA9 In addition to the column address, A10(=AP) is used to invoke autoprecharge operation at the end of the burst read or write cycle.
+RAS, CAS, WE Input When sampled at the positive rising edge of the clock, $\overline{\text{CAS}}$, $\overline{\text{RAS}}$, and $\overline{\text{WE}}$ define the command to be executed by the SDRAM.
+A0 - A12 Input During a Bank Activate command cycle, A0-A12 defines the row address (RA0-RA12) when sampled at the rising clock edge .
+During a Read or Write command cycle, A0-An defines the column address (CA0-CAn) when sampled at the rising clock edge.CAn depends on the SDRAM organization: 64M x 16 DDR CAn = CA9 In addition to the column address, A10(=AP) is used to invoke autoprecharge operation at the end of the burst read or write cycle.
 If A10 is high, autoprecharge is selected and BA0, BA1, BA2 defines the bank to be precharged.
 If A10 is low, autoprecharge is disabled.
 During a Precharge command cycle, A10(=AP) is used in conjunction with BA0, BA1and BA2 to control which bank(s) to precharge.
 If A10 is high, all eight banks will be precharged simultaneously regardless of state of BA0, BA1 and BA2.
 BA0-BA2 Input Selects which bank is to be active.
 DQx Input/ Output Data Input/Output pins operate in the same manner as on conventional DRAMs.
-DQ0-DQ7 for x8 device.
-DQS, ( DQS) RDQS, (RDQS) Input/ Output Data Strobe, output with read data, input with write data.
+DQ0-DQ15.
+DQS, (DQS) LDQS, (LDQS) UDQS, (UDQS) RDQS, (RDQS) Input/ Output Data Strobe, output with read data, input with write data.
 Edge-aligned with read data, centered in write data.
-For x8 device, an RDQS option using DM pin can be enabled via the EMRS(1) to simplify read timing.
-The data strobes DQS and RDQS may be used in single ended mode or paired with optional complimentary signals DQS and RDQS to provide differential pair signaling to the system during both reads and writes.
+For x16 device, LDQS corresponds to the data on DQ0-DQ7; UDQS coresponds to the data on DQ8-DQ15.
+The data strobes DQS, LDQS, UDQS , and RDQS may be used in single ended mode or paired with optional complimentary signals DQS , LDQS, UDQS, and RDQS to provide differential pair signaling to the system during both reads and writes.
 An EMRS(1) control bit enables or disables all complementary data strobe signals.
-DM Input DM is an input mask signal for write data.
+DM, LDM,UDM Input DM is an input mask signal for write data.
 Input data is masked when DM is sampled high along with that input data during a Write access.
 DM is sampled on both edges of DQS.
 Although DM pins are input only, the DM loading is designed to match that of DQ and DQS pins.
-For x8 device, the function of DM or RDQS/RDQS is enabled by EMRS command.
+LDM is DM for lower byte DQ0-DQ7 and UDM is DM for upper byte DQ8-DQ15.
 VDD, VSS Supply Power and ground for the input buffers and the core logic.
 VDDQ, VSSQ Supply Isolated power supply and ground for the output buffers to provide improved noise immunity.
 VREF Input SSTL Reference Voltage for Inputs VDDL, VSSDL Supply Isolated power supply and ground for the DLL to provide improved noise immunity.
-ODT Input On Die Termination Enable.
-It enables termination resistance internal to the DRAM.
-ODT is applied to each DQ, DQS, DQS, RDQS, RDQS and DM for x8 device.
+ODT Input On Die Termination Enable .
+It enable s termination resistance internal to the DRAM.
+ODT is applied to each DQ, UDQS/UDQS, LDQS/LDQS, UDM and LDM signal.
 ODT will be ignored if EMRS disable the function.